Race Day Timeline

 Those wishing to enjoy free beers from New Belgium will need to provide proof of age, so don’t forget to bring your ID.
 Runners will have the option to show proof of age at packet pickup on Saturday.
 Runners showing proof of age at packet pickup will have to attach their Over 21 wristband then and keep it on until their finish the next day.

-The party will be energized by live music from Musketeer Gripweed who’ll play either side of the awards and prize giving.
+The party will be energized by live music from our headline act who’ll play either side of the awards and prize giving.
 The party alone will be worth the price of your race entry.
 Consider the race itself an added perk.

 AWARDS & RESULTS

-We will be awarding a $4,000 total cash purse for the 2017 race.
-We are awarding the cash purse as part of the Fort Collins Running Club’s mission to support not only fitness and health through running, but also the competitive side of the sport.
+Thanks to the generous support of the Fort Collins Running Club, the race will be doubling the prize purse in 2018 to a total of $8,000 across a number of different categories.
+We are growing the cash purse as part of the Fort Collins Running Club’s mission to support not only fitness and health through running, but also the competitive side of the sport.

 Age Division Awards will be offered to the top three in the following categories (based on chip time):